How to Make Time for Wellness

 Pick a day.
 Sunday Funday à la wellness warrior?
 Treat yourself to healthy meals and activities.
 Plan a hike, take the time to have a healthy breakfast, sign up for that new fitness class you’ve been meaning to try out.

 Or maybe take the day to plan ahead and sort out your wellness barriers.
 Sometimes it’s hard to make changes because they require preparation that we’re not accounting for.
-If you’re trying to go Paleo, spend an afternoon looking up recipes online, making a menu and grocery list, and getting the ingredients.
+If you’re trying to transition to a Paleo or keto diet, spend an afternoon looking up recipes online, making a meal plan and grocery list, and getting the ingredients.
 Want to start a yoga routine but feel like you don’t know enough to jump in?
 Invite a yoga guru friend to teach you some of the basics so you have a starting point.

 Surround yourself with wellness